keikoproj/kubedog/docs/structure.md

 29 directories, 67 files
 ```

-# Kubedog's Design
 <!--
-TODO: rename title to structure and not design?
 TODO: rename fila to contributing and add instructions on how to set local environment for development (replace directive)?
 -->